NeutroniumCore/Neutronium/Documentation/Neutronium.Documentation/binding/vue.md

 ## Vue-cli: neutronium-vue

 Neutronium provides a vue-cli template `neutronium-vue`.
 This is recommended tool when building mid or large scale Neutronium application.
-If you use it, you may pull to [next chapter](./Build_large_project_with_Vue.js_and_Webpack.md).
+See [here](../articles/large-project.html) for reference.

 ## Mixins: